-- (i) Non-rateable items reflected in cost/tender information require to be eliminated. e.g. loose furniture, racking etc. - (ii) If a building unit cost rate is to be analysed, all land, siteworks and fee costs require to be eliminated. - (iii) If land or siteworks unit cost rates are to be analysed, all other irrelevant costs require to be eliminated. - (iv) Fee costs for non-rateable elements require elimination if fee costs are to be analysed.
+- (i) Non-rateable items reflected in cost/tender information require to be eliminated. e.g. items excluded by statute in force at the material date, or moveable items such as loose furniture. - (ii) If a building unit cost rate is to be analysed, all land, siteworks and fee costs require to be eliminated. - (iii) If land or siteworks unit cost rates are to be analysed, all other irrelevant costs require to be eliminated. - (iv) Fee costs for non-rateable elements require elimination if fee costs are to be analysed. - (v) Caution should be exercised in considering whether it is appropriate to exclude some or all of any additional costs for projects that were impacted by statute e.g. enforced closure or restricted methods of working due to Covid 19 pandemic.